haileyschoelkopf/haileyschoelkopf.github.io/_posts/2024-07-09-linear-attn.md

 This chunkwise formulation allows us to interpolate between the parallel and recurrent forms, choosing  $$ C $$  based on which is fastest, and ends up being faster than full recurrence because we can take advantage of fast matrix multiplications without paying a cost quadratic in  $$ L $$  !

 This chunkwise formulation is also adopted by the Mamba-2 / SSD<d-cite key="dao2024transformersssmsgeneralizedmodels"></d-cite> architecture--chunkwise parallelism is very hardware-friendly.
+This chunked algorithm is sometimes called "Flash Linear Attention" for this reason <d-cite key="yang2024gatedlinearattentiontransformers"></d-cite><d-cite key="yang2024fla"></d-cite>.

 ## Conclusion